bridge2ai/standards-schemas/docs/UseCase.md

     name: standards_and_tools_for_dgp_use
-    description: List of identifiers of standards and tools; those planned to be used, or already in use, by one or more Bridge2AI DGPs in addressing this use case, from those in the Standards Registry, or TBD if standards/tools not yet finalized for this use case.
+    description: List of identifiers of standards and tools; those planned to be used, or already in use, by one or more Bridge2AI DGPs in addressing this use case, from those in the Standards Registry.
+If no value is provided here, the use case may not have a direct relationship to a standard or tool.
     from_schema: https://w3id.org/bridge2ai/standards-schema-all
     rank: 1000
     is_a: node_property